jackbandy/data-science-fun/docs/ethics-in-data-science/07-glossary.md

 More than pleasure or satisfaction or a specific state of feeling.
 "human good turns out to be activity of soul in accordance with virtue" [@aristotle_nicomachean_ethics, *Nicomachean Ethics* I.7, 1097b–1098a].

+Event
+: TK (A subset of a sample space?)

+Experiment
+: A procedure or process with more than one possible outcome.

 Final cause
 : TK — a thing's purpose or end, what it is good for.
 One of [Aristotle's four causes](#four-causes).
 [Source: @sep-aristotle-causality]

 Formal cause
 : TK — a thing's real-world essence.
 E.g. for a bronze statue, the actual shape of the bronze.
 One of [Aristotle's four causes](#four-causes).
 [Source: @sep-aristotle-causality]

 Goodhart's Law
 : The notion that a measure can stop being a helpful measure when it becomes a target.
 E.g. see @sec-college-rankings: acceptance rates, student-teacher ratios, and reported SAT scores can all be moved directly once they are ranked on (but may or may not improve the actual school quality).
 See @sec-goodharts-law.
 [Source: @goodhart1984problems]

+Inferential statistics
+: Statistics that use a sample to conclude something about the population it was drawn from, e.g. through hypothesis testing and confidence intervals.
+[Source: [Week 2 Slides](../../slides/week2.html)]

 Information
 : TK